juji-io/datalevin/benchmarks/JOB-bench/README.md

 http://homepages.cwi.nl/~boncz/job/imdb.tgz

 Unpack the downloaded `imdb.tgz` to obtain 21 CSV files, totaling 3.7 GiB.
-Each CSV file is a table, with the biggest table having over 36 million rows, while the smallest has only 4 rows.
+Each CSV file is a table.
+The data is highly normalized, with many foreign key references.
+The biggest table having over 36 million rows, while the smallest has only 4 rows.

 ### PostgreSQL